Sar-thak-3/Contradictory-DearWatson/README.md

 #  <div align="center"> Contradictory-My Dear Watson </div>

 # About
-This project is a part of Kaggle Challenge <a href="https://www.kaggle.com/c/contradictory-my-dear-watson">Contradictory - My Dear Watson</a> in which I classified a phrase into 3 classed on the basis of its context.
+This project is a part of Kaggle Challenge <a href="https://www.kaggle.com/c/contradictory-my-dear-watson">Contradictory - My Dear Watson</a> in which I classified a phrase into 3 classes on the basis of its context.
 Classes:-
 1. Neutral
 2. Entailment
 3. Contradictory